24 Hours of Le Mans: Winners

 Henri Pescarolo won the race four times, and holds the record for the most Le Mans appearances at 33.
 Japan's Yojiro Terada was active as a driver until 2008, and holds the record for the most Le Mans starts without an overall win.
 Claude Ballot-Léna holds the most class victories other than Kristensen with seven wins in GT class cars between 1970 and 1986.
 Graham Hill is the only driver to win the so-called Triple Crown of Motorsport, winning the Indianapolis 500 (1966), Monaco Grand Prix (1963, 1964, 1965, 1968, 1969), and the 24 Hours of Le Mans (1972).

 Accidents

 Le Mans has seen many fatal accidents due partly to the very high-speed nature of all variants of the track throughout history.
-The largest one was in 1955 when 83 spectators and driver Pierre Levegh were killed.
-In the wake of the disaster, many races were cancelled, including the Grand Prix races in Germany, Spain, and Switzerland (the latter as a part of a blanket ban on motorsport round-track races that was maintained until 2018).
+The largest one was in 1955 when at least 81 spectators (exact number unknown, many sources estimate 83) and driver Pierre Levegh were killed.
+In the wake of the disaster, many races were cancelled, including the Grand Prix races in Germany, Spain, France and Switzerland (the latter as a part of a blanket ban on motorsport round-track races that was maintained until 2022).
 The accident led to safety regulations in all motorsports for both driver and spectator protection.